Thursday, January 1, 2026

 Chickening Report

-For instance, I put half of a 50 lb bag of layer pellets into the chicken feeder that hangs from the ceiling of the coop.
-That’s not the usual practice but it was necessary because we ran short or “greens” for the birds.
-Thirty-five birds cleaned the bucket in a day and a half!
-Doing the math shows that showed that, if they were fed a half a bag of pellets per day, it would cost us around 300 dollars per month to feed our feathery friends.
+Speaking of voracious chickens, A half of a 50 lb bag of layer pellets was loaded into the chicken feeder that hangs from the ceiling of the coop.
+That’s not the usual practice but it was necessary because we ran short or “greens” for the birds: that and the floor of the coop was nothing but deep mud which would have wrecked the greens in only a few minutes.
+Our "Hoover birds" sucked up the bucket in only a day!
+Doing the math showed that, if they were fed a half a bag of pellets per day, it would cost us around 300 dollars per month to feed our feathery friends!
 It would be somewhat justifiable if we sold our farm-fresh eggs like we used to do (we used to sell as many as 5 dozen per day).
-If the layers were laying at all, we would probably just break even on the deal.
+If the layers were laying at all (and, for now, they're not) we would probably just break even on the deal.